k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 # Query Builder Overview

 The Query Builder is an embedded query building tool that allows you to build complex SQL queries on a selected [Interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) (an external data source) as well as on Fabric, using an intuitive interface.
+This tool is enabled for exploring any interface, as well as inside project implementation modules like Broadway actors and Graphit SQL nodes.